 Note: The ratio of theory and problem in the question paper should be 25: 45.

 Semester I Allied -I Business Economics Course Code: AA2011

-1. To help the students understand the basic concepts of business economics.
+- 1. To help the students understand the basic concepts of business economics. - 2.
+To give an indepth knowledge on various aspects of economics.